 Age Discrimination in New Jersey

-Age Discrimination in the Workplace Persists
+Is Age Discrimination in the Workplace Persistent?

-There is Protection Against Age Discrimination
+Is There Legal Protection Against Age Discrimination?

 - Job assignments

 When age discrimination occurs in New Jersey, victims can cite both the ADEA and state laws in making an effective case.
 The New Jersey Law Against Discrimination (NJLAD) provides rights specific to employees in the state.
 Under New Jersey law, retaliation is illegal, and companies can face additional penalties up to $10,000 after the first violation and $50,000 for the third offense.

 If older workers are denied a job during the application process, they may file a complaint citing the NJLAD.
 Older workers have two years from the date of the act of discrimination to file a complaint.
 Under the NJLAD, older workers can be placed in the job they were denied, and they may seek judicial remedies that punish the employer and help the older worker regain financial security.

 What are Common Signs of Age Discrimination at Work?

 Age discrimination can occur in any office at any time, and the subtle signs of discrimination might exist without the victim noticing.
 Some people may not know that they are suffering from discrimination because they simply never thought that it would happen to them.
 Workers should look out for these signs of age discrimination and reach out to a lawyer as soon as possible to determine the next steps to take.